How Have I Never Been to this Pub?!

 I was fine on the bench as I have significantly more padding and was short enough to rest my elbows on the table but my lanky husband was a little uncomfortable by the time we left.
 Probably a good thing though, otherwise I wouldn’t have been able to resist another cocktail and it was a school night after all.

-The staff were helpful and friendly and with seriously good food, excellent local draught beer and stand out cocktails, The Black Lion really does have something for everyone.See the listing for Black Lion Brighton
+The staff were helpful and friendly and with seriously good food, excellent local draught beer and stand out cocktails, The Black Lion really does have something for everyone.Want to know more about Black Lion Brighton?